 Dutch filmmaker Theo van Gogh was shot and stabbed to death on an Amsterdam street on Nov.
-2. Following a shootout, the police arrested a 26-year-old Moroccan-Dutch man, who is supposed to have ties to radical Muslim groups.
+2. After a shootout, the police arrested a 26-year-old Moroccan-Dutch man who is supposed to have ties to radical Muslim groups.

 The great-grandson of Theo van Gogh – and great-grandnephew of painter Vincent van Gogh – the filmmaker (born on July 23, 1957, in The Hague) was 47 years old.